nyxragon/secretsnitch/readme.md

 When a file containing code is passed to the tool, it uses tokenization techniques via in-built regular expressions, string splitting and so on.

-These techniques are tested and optimized for languages commonly used with backend development such as - Javascript,
+These techniques are tested and optimized for languages commonly used with backend development such as

+- Javascript
-- Golang,
+- Golang
-- Bash,
+- Bash
-- Python,
+- Python
 - Java
 - etc.

 There is also support for common structured file formats such as

-- JSON,
+- JSON
-- env,
+- env
-- XML,
+- XML
-- HTML,
+- HTML
 - etc.

 #### Parsing